 Histone mark data generated by ENCODE19 project were used for the aggregation analysis.
 We utilized contained normalized histone signals provided by the project.
 Aggregated signal in each bin was normalized with respect to number available bases, i.e., undetermined bases of the reference genome were excluded from the aggregation.
 Each aggregated signal was then normalized to yield signal of one in the interval [±2 Mbps, ±4 Mbps].

 We utilized methylation data generated with bi-sulfide sequencing by The NIH Roadmap Epigenomics Mapping Consortium20.
 The data were provided for only those CpG sites where confident methylation level estimation could be made, which is about 95% of all CpG sites.
-Aggregated methylation levels were then normalized to the number of CpG site in each bin and then normalized to yield level of one in the intervals [±2 Mbps, ±4 Mbps].
+Aggregated methylation levels were then normalized to the number of CpG sites.

 Intersection with open/closed chromatin

-We used the Hi-C data generated on human lymphoblastoid cell line (GM06990).
+We used the Hi-C data generated on human lymphoblastoid cell line32 (GM06990).
 In that study, chromatin states were defined from chromatin interaction matrix eigenvectors that correspond to chromatin states.
 The matrix was calculated for consecutive non-overlapping genomic bins of 100 kbs in length: negative values represent closed chromatin states, and positive ones represent open status.
 There were total 29,195 bins with non-zero eigenvector values.
 We assigned each breakpoint with an eigenvector value by finding the bins they belong to.
 NAHR breakpoints have higher eigenvector values, indicating a more open chromatin state.
 Meanwhile, NH and TEI breakpoints show lower values (Fig. 3A).
 To test this hypothesis, we utilized a rank sum test with restricted permutation.
 Rank sum was defined by the summation of ranks of the eigenvalues of certain breakpoint subtypes.
 Then the observed rank sum was compared with an empirical distribution generated by circular permutation.
 That is, we joined the end of the whole genome bin array with the beginning to make it circular, and rotated this circular array to every possible position.
 We calculated the rank sum for each position.
 This forms an empirical distribution for the null hypothesis.
 The p-values are corrected by Bonferroni method for multiple testing, i.e., testing for three sets of breakpoints: NH, TEI, and NAHR.

 Double-strand break analysis

-We used an aphidicolin-generated double-stand break map of HeLa cell line.
+We used an aphidicolin-generated double-stand break map of HeLa cell line53.
 We counted the number of breakpoints fall into the bins provided in the original dataset.
 Then we compared the counts with the empirical distribution generated by circular permutation generated the same way as for comparison with open/closed chromatin (see above).

 Mapping template sites

 The majority of micro-insertions are less than 10 bps in length (Fig. 4A).
 These are likely to be explained by the existence of base mismatches or indels close to deletion breakpoints in the aligned contig.
 Mismatches and indels are penalized and including them in the alignment decreases the overall alignment score, while aligning few bases between the mismatch/indel and breakpoints cannot compensate for the alignment score decrease.
 As such, an aligner chooses not to align those few bases and reports them as a micro-insertion.
 Given our alignment parameters (see Methods) it is likely that micro-insertions shorter than 10 bps arise due to such effect.
-An enrichment of point mutations close to deletion breakpoints has been previously described and was also observed in this study on a larger scale (Fig. 1).
+An enrichment of point mutations close to deletion breakpoints has been previously described33 and was also observed in this study on a larger scale (Fig. 1).
 We therefore performed the following analyses for micro-insertions longer than 10 bps.